xbeat/Machine-Learning/README.md

 Introduction to Image Padding and Kernel Stride

 Image padding and kernel stride are crucial concepts in Convolutional Neural Networks (CNNs).
 They play a significant role in controlling the spatial dimensions of the output feature maps and the receptive field of the network.
 This presentation will explore these concepts, their implementation, and their impact on CNN architectures.

+## Comparing PCA and t-SNE for Dimensionality Reduction

+Understanding PCA and t-SNE

+PCA (Principal Component Analysis) and t-SNE (t-distributed Stochastic Neighbor Embedding) are both dimensionality reduction techniques, but they serve different purposes and have distinct characteristics.
+PCA is primarily used for linear dimensionality reduction and data compression, while t-SNE is designed for visualization of high-dimensional data in lower-dimensional spaces.

 ## Discovered Universal Number with Python